willf/florentius/investigation.md

 # Paths through the Labyrinth of Florensis

-Florensis was a tenth-century monk in northern Spain, a scribe and a good one.
+Florentius was a tenth-century monk in northern Spain, a scribe and a good one.

 In one of the books he enscribed, he made a famous "labyrinth" page, with a matrix of letters (and other beautiful decorations).